 Publication of Clinical Trial Results

-Sponsors of Clinical Trials of Investigational Medicinal Products (CTIMPs) are required to publish a research summary of their findings on the EuDRACT database within one year of the study’s completion.
-This timeline is reduced to six months for paediatric studies.
-This requirement does not apply to Phase 1 studies.
+Other than early phase trials, sponsors of Clinical Trials of Investigational Medicinal Products (CTIMPs) should publish a research summary of their findings within one year of the study’s completion.

 Information to participants at the end of a study

 Providing participants with a summary of the findings acknowledges and appropriately respects the contribution they have made.
 Information about the publication and dissemination arrangements should be included in the participant information sheet.
 See our guidance on writing a plain language (lay) summary of your research findings.

 Involving patients or other people with relevant experience at an early stage in your planning will help you to provide feedback and dissemination of the study results in a user-friendly way which is accessible to multiple audiences.

 We are committed to supporting and encouraging researchers to involve patients and the public in their work at the earliest opportunity.
 See our Public involvement pages for more information on how public involvement can improve the quality and relevance of your research.